demianriccardi/HackaMol-IPerl-Notebooks/Exercises/E1_gitHubgit_0.md

 ####Exercise 2.
 Log into [Earlham's JupyterHub](https://jupyter.cluster.earlham.edu), open a terminal, and clone this repository (the one you are reading) into your home directory.
    1. open a terminal window using the "new" dropdown menu in the upper right of the screen.
-   2. use git to clone it into your home directory [`git clone https://github.com/demianriccardi/EC-Chem452.git`]
+   2. use git to clone it into your home directory [`git clone https://github.com/demianriccardi/EC-Chem452.git`] you may have to "right click" in order to paste from the clipboard.
+It is possible to paste.
    3. look around!
    4. you can now use the JuperHub launch page to load notebooks from the class!